What Is a Good Credit Score?

 What Is FICO?

-Shortened from Fair Isaac Corporation, FICO is credited with creating the first standardized scoring model.
-That was 1989.
+Shortened from Fair Isaac Corporation, FICO is said to have created the first standardized scoring model.
+That was in 1989.
 In the 30-plus years since, FICO has created multiple versions of its scoring models.
 But it says today’s models are still very similar to the original.

-FICO says it has the most widely used scores in the industry, claiming they’re used in more than 90% of lending decisions in America.
+FICO says it has the most widely used scores in the industry, claiming they’re used by 90% of the top lenders in the U.S.

 What Is VantageScore?